Behavioral Signals, Responsibility Design

 Problem

-Reduced social responsibility opportunities for only children due to low birth rates
+Reduced social responsibility opportunities for only children due to low birth rates.

-Reduced social responsibility opportunities for only children due to low birth rates
+Reduced social responsibility opportunities for only children due to low birth rates.

 Opportunities to learn responsibility and empathy through sibling relationships are decreasing.